COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Delaware/README_DE.md

     -  Place the files in the data request subfolder on Drive ("DE Data Request - Received 11/6/24") into the general Original Data Files folder.
 2. Create a folder called NCES District and School Demographics.
     - Create three subfolders: NCES District Files, Fall 1997-Fall 2022; NCES School Files, Fall 1997-Fall 2022; Cleaned NCES Data.
-    - Place the original NCES files into the appropriate folder (district or school).
+    - Place the original NCES files into the appropriate folder (district or school), starting with NCES_2014 onward.

 There are 11 .do files.
 First run NCES_Clean_11.8.24.do.
 Then you can run the files for each year in any order you want, as long as you run DE_sci_soc_2015-17_11.17.24 last.